Iranian leader's smooth diplomacy poses new challenge for Israel

 "Our goal is to ensure that these talks, if they happen, are matched with action, and soon.
 The Iranians are smiling, but they're still cheating, and that has to be exposed," the Israeli official said.

-Iran says its nuclear program is for peaceful civilian energy purposes only.
-Rouhani said in his U.N. speech on Tuesday that nuclear weapons and other weapons of mass destruction "have no place in Iran's security and defense doctrine.
+Iran says its nuclear programme is for peaceful civilian energy purposes only.
+Rouhani said in his U.N. speech on Tuesday that nuclear weapons and other weapons of mass destruction "have no place in Iran's security and defence doctrine.

 Israel, widely assumed to have the Middle East's only atomic arsenal, demands a total rollback of Iran's nuclear projects, including uranium enrichment and plutonium production that could arm a bomb.